PythonForForex/Binance-api-step-by-step-guide/readme.rst

 This is the code used in `Binance Python API – A Step-by-Step Guide <https://algotrading101.com/learn/binance-python-api/>`_ published on the Algotrading101 Blog

+** The code and article were updated on June 28, 2021 to work with the latest version of Python-Binance (v0.7.10)
 -----------------
 Table of Contents
 -----------------